THIS POST MAY CONTAIN AFFILIATE LINKS. AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. PLEASE READ THE DISCLOSURE FOR MORE INFORMATION

-You can also reach out to the Italian embassy for more information in case VFS doesn’t satisfactorily answer your questions.
+You can also contact the Italian embassy for more information if VFS doesn’t satisfactorily answer your questions.

 Head to VFS Italy center on the date of the appointment

-I arrived at Bangalore VFS Italy Application center just in time for my appointment and was ushered into the VFS Schengen center for Italy.
+I arrived at Bangalore VFS Italy Application Center just in time for my appointment and was ushered into the VFS Schengen Center for Italy.
 And I received a fresh token there.
 I then entered the Italian application section.
 After waiting for about 5-10 minutes it was my turn to submit the documents.
-The official went through the documents and made sure everything is in place.
+The official went through the documents and made sure everything was in place.
 I was given another form at the center which had both English/Italian in the forms and I filled it.
-Sometimes, they might suggest to make corrections or furnish more documents.
+Sometimes, they might suggest making corrections or furnishing more documents.
 Kindly do so if possible.

-Visa Tip: If you are applying for Schengen visa from a different state than the one which issued your passport, then you might need additional documents like rental agreements.
-Just to make sure you are currently residing in the state where you are applying for the visa from.
+Visa Tip: If you are applying for a Schengen visa from a different state than the one that issued your passport, then you might need additional documents like rental agreements.
+Just to make sure you are currently residing in the state where you are applying for the visa.

 Schengen Visa Fees India

 Mentioned below are the various charges applicable while applying for Schengen Tourist Visa.